dj-3dub/Zabbix-Docker/README.md

 ---

 ## 🧭 Project Goals

+This project demonstrates how to design, deploy, and secure a self-contained observability platform using modern infrastructure tooling.

 Showcase the end‑to‑end journey of standing up an internal monitoring platform:
 - Network/host/service visibility with Zabbix templates and agents